vivek15257/Wine-Quality-Prediction/README.md

 This project is licensed under the MIT License.

 Acknowledgements
-The dataset used in this project is publicly available and sourced from the UCI Machine Learning Repository.
+The dataset used in this project is publicly available and sourced from the UCI Machine Learning Repository...